4l3H3/4l3H3/README.md

 <h3>About me</h3>

-* I am a studen at the HS Harz
+* I am a student at the HS Harz
 * I am currently working on school related projects 💻
 </br>
 <p align="center">